Agenda

 Joydeep Ganguly, Gilead Sciences, Inc.

-Mobilizing a Digital Engineering Program: Practitioner Viewpoint Over the past 2 years, Gilead has invested in multiple areas of Digital Engineering innovations: From large investments in Cloud based applications, to a state of the art Data Mesh, to 20+ advanced controls use cases that were deployed in production to accelerate scientific ambitions.
-This presentation reflects back at results, learnings and lessons learned, and offers a practitioner playbook on how to start a digital innovation journey at scale.
+Mobilizing a Digital Engineering Program: Practitioner Viewpoint Over the past 2 years, Gilead has invested in multiple areas of Digital Engineering innovations: From large investments in Cloud-based applications, to a state-of-the-art Data Mesh, to 20+ advanced controls use cases that were deployed in production to accelerate scientific ambitions.
+This presentation reflects back on results, learnings, and lessons learned, and offers a practitioner playbook on how to start a digital innovation journey at scale.
 Leveraging use cases that applied AI/ML/large Language Models to engineering problems, this presentation also delves into emerging issues that need to be addressed in any organization’s innovation incubation journey.

 0945 – 1000